saltyorg/docs/docs/sandbox/apps/n8n.md

 <!-- BEGIN SALTBOX MANAGED OVERVIEW SECTION -->
 <!-- This section is managed by sb-docs - DO NOT EDIT MANUALLY -->
-# n8n - Secure Workflow Automation for Technical Teams
+# n8n

 ## Overview

-[n8n - Secure Workflow Automation for Technical Teams](https://n8n.io/) is a workflow automation platform that gives technical teams the flexibility of code with the speed of no-code.
+[n8n](https://n8n.io/) is a workflow automation platform that gives technical teams the flexibility of code with the speed of no-code.
 With 400+ integrations, native AI capabilities, and a fair-code license, n8n lets you build powerful automations while maintaining full control over your data and deployments.

 <div class="grid grid--buttons" markdown data-search-exclude>